wcc356/CHECHIN_hexo_blog/README.md

 Hello stranger ,this is my first hexo_blog.

-I'm trying to record I learned.
+I'm trying to record what I learned.

 Everything is naive now :)